Phant0Meow/FemWA-FlowEngine4Minds/README.md

 mainflow:
   [START] -> [input]:input -> EveMove -> wait10 -> CatMove -> [input]    // Mermaid-like syntax.
 The arrow back to [input] forms a loop.
 ```
-Now you can chat with Eve and the little cat!
+8. Click the "Text to Graph" button.

-7. Click the "Text to Graph" button.
+9. Click "Run" at the top of the page.
-8. Click "Run" at the top of the page.
+10. Now you can chat with Eve and the little cat!